 Is an incentive (e.g., money or reimbursement of expenses, token of appreciation) provided to participants?
 [X ] Yes [ ] No

-The 36 respondents in the creative concept refinement research will receive a payment of approximately $75 for their interview
+The 36 respondents in the creative concept refinement research will receive a payment of approximately $75 for their interview following their participation in the in-person focus group session.

 This amount is in line with the industry standard, relative to participation by people in the target market.
 These industry-standard stipends help to ensure that respondents can be recruited efficiently and ensure their arrival and participation in the groups.
 These standards exist to provide fair compensation for costs incurred by participants while attending groups, based on the location of and expenses in each market.